AbinashBishoyi/zegoggl.es/_posts/2009-06-20-goodbye-analog-tv.markdown

 The 12th of June 2009 marked the end for analog television in the Unites States.
 On that day all American TV stations switched their analog signals off.
-The Federal Communications Comission (FCC) had decided that analog's time was over in what could be called a forced upgrade.
+The Federal Communications Commission (FCC) had decided that analog's time was over in what could be called a forced upgrade.
 They are now able to sell the unused frequencies in the analog spectrum, most likely for digital transmissions protocols like mobile broadband.

 Can this switch be called historic?
 I don't know, but some more relicts of the analog area are going to disappear.
 After the test card (when TV broadcasting moved to a 24/7 schedule) the next thing from the 20th century to go will be the white screen of static.